Agile Testing Best Practices: A Complete Guide

 One of the most fundamental principles of agile testing is to start testing early and often.
 This approach, sometimes called "shift-left testing," integrates testing throughout the entire development lifecycle.
 By catching bugs early, you address them before they become complex and expensive to fix.
 This continuous testing approach also provides ongoing feedback, allowing the team to adapt and improve the software incrementally.
 Think of it like course correcting on a road trip—small adjustments along the way keep you headed in the right direction and prevent major detours.

-Build a Whole-Team Approach
+Why a Whole-Team Approach Matters

 Agile testing thrives on collaboration.
 It's not just the responsibility of the testing team; it's shared across the entire development team, including developers, testers, product owners, and even stakeholders.
 This collaborative approach ensures everyone is invested in quality and fosters a sense of shared ownership.
 When everyone is involved in testing, you gain diverse perspectives and catch potential issues more effectively.